 Insolvency or potential insolvency is unwelcome.
 It is though, at times, an unavoidable issue faced by both businesses and individuals.

 At Jacksons Law Firm we have established strong working relationships with many of the North East’s leading insolvency practitioners.
-We have a thorough understanding of the insolvency process for companies, partnerships and individuals from start to finish.
+Essentially, we have a thorough understanding of the insolvency process from start to finish.
+Because of this we can work with companies, partnerships and individuals to help meet their specific needs.

-The team advises those businesses and individuals who either find themselves in difficulty or deal with insolvent parties; for example the landlord of an insolvent tenant.
-The liquidation of a company, or the bankruptcy of a person frequently, have implications for a wide range of parties, be they directors or relatives.
+Also, the team advises businesses and individuals who either find themselves in difficulty or deal with insolvent parties.
+The insolvency of a company or person often has implications for many other companies and people, be they suppliers, customers, directors or relatives.

 Examples of the team’s work:

 - Acting for administrators, liquidators, receivers, trustees in bankruptcy and supervisors of voluntary arrangements